ArthurDgl/LoSimVue/README.md

 ![image](https://github.com/user-attachments/assets/efe0753a-a85b-4f87-8576-8b5be3ed82a0)

 Circuit blocks can be dragged

 Scroll to zoom in & out

-Pan using middle mosue button
+Pan using middle mouse button